On a computer that is running Windows 7, you receive the following error message:

 Method 2: Configure the TCP/IP settingsConfigure the TCP/IP settings.
 To do this, follow these steps:

-- Click View network status and tasks under Networking and Internet.
+- Select View network status and tasks under Networking and Internet.

-- Select Internet Protocol Version 6 (TCP/IPv6), and then click Properties.
+- Select Internet Protocol Version 6 (TCP/IPv6) > Properties.

-- Select Obtain an IPv6 address automatically, select Obtain DNS servers address automatically, and then click OK.
+- Select Obtain an IPv6 address automatically > Obtain DNS servers address automatically > OK.

-- Select Internet Protocol Version 4 (TCP/IPv4), and then click Properties.
+- Select Internet Protocol Version 4 (TCP/IPv4) > Properties.

-- Select Obtain an IP address automatically, select Obtain DNS servers address automatically, and then click OK.
+- Select Obtain an IP address automatically > Obtain DNS servers address automatically > OK.

 Method 3: Use the Ipconfig command-line toolUse the Ipconfig command-line tool.
 To do this, follow these steps:

-- Click Start, type command prompt in the Search Programs and files box, right-click Command Prompt, and then click Run as administrator.
+- Select Start, type command prompt in the Search Programs and files box, press and hold (or right-click) Command Prompt, and then select Run as administrator.